 According to federal labor statistics, the oil and gas industry was responsible for more than 10% of all workplace fatalities related to fires and explosions, with 78 deaths occurring in the industry from 2009 to 2013.
 Fires and explosions made up the third most frequent cause of fatal accidents (15%) in the oil and gas industry, and this number has grown in recent years.
 Due to the enormous fuel supply for the fire, oil rig fires are more difficult to extinguish than regular fires.
 These types of fires may burn for days before crews can plug it, which can create an incredible amount of damage during that time, not to mention serious injuries sustained.

-If you or someone you love has been injured in an oil rig fire, it is crucial that you take action to protect your best interests.
+If you or someone you love has been injured in an oil rig fire, it is crucial that you act fast.
 You have specific rights as an offshore worker, and our firm is here to make sure that you are not taken advantage of by your employer or their insurance company.
 Arnold & Itkin LLP has filed lawsuits on behalf of countless injured oil rig workers over the years, including those injured in the Deepwater Horizon explosion.
 Our team of skilled oil rig fire lawyers is more than prepared to stand up for your rights during this time.
 We have unparalleled legal experience in this area of law, and we can use this to benefit you and your family during this challenging time.

 We are here to protect your best interests and obtain fair compensation.
 Fill out a free case evaluation now.